pymedphys/pymedphys/README.md

 A range of python modules encompased under the pymedphys package, designed to be built upon for Medical Physics applications.

+This package is available on pypi at <https://pypi.org/project/pymedphys/> and GitHub at <https://github.com/CCA-Physics/pymedphys>.

 ## Alpha stage development

 These libraries are currently under alpha level development.
 Be cautious with